Nandu064/Dairy-application/README.md

-Commands to create Databases and tables
+## Commands to create Databases and tables

-## commands top create data base
+## commands to create data base

 CREATE DATABASE diary_app;